gbrunner/adv-programming-for-gis-and-rs/Week 7/README.md

 ```
 [Some helpful details can be found i the HTML table to pandas dataframe to portal item tutorial](https://developers.arcgis.com/python/sample-notebooks/html-table-to-pandas-data-frame-to-portal-item/)

+Please verify that these were published by going into ArcGIS Online after you think it has been successful.

 3. Pulish and the aggregate the zipped geodatabase containing the St. Louis crime data.
 For help, follow the example shown here: https://developers.arcgis.com/python/guide/summarizing-feature-data/.
 We are going to look at this in greater detail next week.